Azurshi/MusicEco/README.md

 - Image, song data failed to load in some case.
 - Theme changing is still error
 - Android build have low performance
+- Android scan may freeze with too much folders or folders have too many sub folders.
 - Android album title does not response to missing file when scan
 ## 🗺 Roadmap
 - Performance optimization.